yoann-heitz/ctf_plugin/README.md

 - rocprofiler files : <https://github.com/ROCm-Developer-Tools/rocprofiler>
 - roctracer files : <https://github.com/ROCm-Developer-Tools/roctracer>

-If you want to modify clock frequency (1000000000 by default) you will need barectf to regenerate the barectf tracing files : <https://barectf.org/docs/barectf/3.0/install.html>

 ### Set the environment:

 The plugin needs source and header files from roctracer and rocprofiler directories.
 You will need to set the following environment variables: